Singapore police to deploy Reveal body cameras by the end of the month

 In addition to using Reveal’s RS3-SX body worn camera, the forces will be using DEMS (Reveal’s Digital Evidence Management Software) to manage their data.
 This has allowed the Singapore police to put in place strict safeguards and limits on the use of footage.
 Through features such as DEMS’ retention policy feature, footage will be deleted after 31 days, unless it is required for official use.

 Singapore Police Force say the aim of supplying officers with the body cameras is to enhance frontline crime fighting capabilities.
 Deputy Commissioner of Police Lau Peet Meng says body worn cameras will “facilitate police investigations and the gathering of evidence".
-This is proving to be the case as confirmed by Inspector Mick Bates from the Metropolitan police in the UK, “They are proving to be first rate at reducing public order incidents and escalation".
+This is proving to be the case as confirmed by police in the UK.

 Lastly DC Lau says the overall aim is to also provide a safer and more secure city to which 5,469,700 citizens call home.